11 days departing ANCHORAGE from

 Download Dossier >

 Our optional activities offer the flexibility to do the things you want to and leave out the things you don't.
 Below are the main optional activities for this trip which can be arranged once you are on tour via your tour leader and paid for locally.
-Please note all costs are subject to change.
+Please note that not all optional activities may available on every tour and prices are subject to change.

 - Ice climbing - Wrangell-St Elias US$135